pkurremula/cloud-recipes/terraform/README.md

     * [Trim a string](basics/string/trim) - Ways to remove characters from the start/end of a string.
   * Variables
     * [Declaration](basics/variables/declaration) - Examples of how to declare variables of the most common used types in Terraform.
     * [Conversion](basics/variables/conversion) - Examples of converting types in Terraform.
+    * [Validation](basics/variables/validation) - Examples of validating the values of variables.
   * Utilities
     * [Random password generator](basics/utils/password-generator) - Random password generator.
     * [Trigger on file change](basics/utils/null_resource) - Trigger whenever a file content changes.